UEABIO/physalia-intro-stats-2023/docs/03-loading-data.md

 ## Activity 1: Organising our workspace

-Before we can begin working with the data, we need to do some set-up.
+Before diving into the data, let's set up our workspace:

-* Go to RStudio Cloud and open the `Penguins` R project
+* Go to Posit Cloud and open the `Penguins` R project

 * Create the following folders using the + New Folder button in the Files tab